Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Introduction

-Different degrees of computing can be embedded in the implant ranging from spike detection, sorting to decoding\cite{Basu2017}.
-Ideally, decoding on implant can provide the maximum compression \cite{ShoebiBMI} with the added benefit of patient privacy since the data does not need to leave the implant—only motor commands are sent out.
-Traditional decoders have used methods from statistical signal processing such as Kalman Filters and their variants\cite{dataset}.
-With the rapid growth of Artificial Neural Networks (ANN) and variants for many different applications, it is natural to explore the usage of such techniques for motor decoding and several such works have recently been published \cite{ShoebiBMI,willsey2022real}.
+Different degrees of computing can be embedded in the implant, from spike detection, classification, to decoding\cite{basu2017big}.
+When the occurrence of spikes is only of interest, spike detection methods can be used to only transmit the occurrence of spikes and can provide compression rations between 100-1000x (depending on firing rate and signal to noise ratio) compared to the conventional data rate \cite{basu2017big, chae2009128}.
+However, this method removes all waveform information that could enable the detection of source neurons necessary in neuroscientific experiments.
+Spike sorting is another compression method in which in addition to the spike, an identifier of the firing neurons is also sent, resulting in slightly reduced compression rates\cite{basu2017big, gibson2011spike}.
+Ideally, decoding on implant can provide the maximum compression \cite{shaikh2019towards} with the added benefit of patient privacy since the data does not need to leave the implant—only motor commands are sent out. \Cref{fig:fig1}(c) compares the transmission data rate of three methods \cite{chen2015128, shaikh2019towards} assuming 100/1000/10000 channels, neural firing rate of 100 Hz, two classes and decoder output rate of 250 Hz.
+As the number of channels increases, decoding offers the best compression, as its output data rate is fixed (albeit at the cost of increased decoder complexity).
+Traditional decoders have used methods from statistical signal processing such as Kalman filters and their variants\cite{dataset, an2022power}.
+With the rapid growth of Artificial Neural Networks (ANN) and variants for many different applications due to their natural ability to model nonlinear functions and availability of special hardware for training, it is natural to explore the usage of such techniques for motor decoding and several such works have recently been published \cite{shaikh2019towards, willsey2022real, shaeri202433, zhong202433,cindy_tbcas}.

-To fit on the implant, the decoder has to be extremely energy and area efficient along with being accurate.
-Brain-inspired SNN are supposed to be more energy-efficient due to their event-driven nature.
+To fit on the implant, the decoder has to be extremely energy and area efficient, along with being accurate.
+Some specialized decoder integrated circuit using ANNs have been developed to achieve this purpose\cite{chen2015128,shaeri202433,cindy_tbcas}.
+Brain-inspired SNN are supposed to be even more energy-efficient due to their event-driven nature \cite{liao2022energy, boi2016bidirectional, snn_review}.
 They are also expected to be better at modeling signals with temporal dynamics due to their inherent “stateful” neurons with memory.
 However, detailed comparisons between SNN and ANN variants with controlled datasets and benchmarking procedures have been lacking.
 A recent effort\cite{Yik2023} has put together a benchmarking suite to address this gap and one chosen task is that of motor decoding.
 We use the same dataset for benchmarking and show additional results for more control cases.